hjdr4/docker-volume-glusterfs/README.md

 This plugin uses GlusterFS as distributed data storage for containers.

 Unlike original implementations, it works in **Swarm mode**.
 It uses the new (1.13+) **managed plugin subsystem** https://docs.docker.com/engine/extend/.

 ## Installation

 The plugin requires an API server on your Gluster bricks.
 Use https://github.com/aravindavk/glusterfs-rest instructions for manual installation.
-Ansible installation for the API can be found here : <TODO>
+Ansible installation for the API can be found here : https://github.com/hjdr4/ansible-glusterrestd

 Then on your Docker nodes:
 ```
 docker plugin install hjdr4plugins/docker-volume-glusterfs servers=srv1:srv2 [parameter=value]
 ```
 where srv1 and srv2 are Gluster bricks you want to use.
 You can put from 1 to as many servers you want.
 The driver will try to reach the API for every node in the order your provide until someone answers, or throw an error if no server is reachable.

 Valid parameters:defaults are :